 Research carried out on the medication selegeline (Eldepry® and Zelapar®) provided indirect evidence that people who take it may be less likely to develop freezing problems, but there is no direct strong evidence that selegeline is an effective treatment.

 An occupational therapist will be able to help you maintain as much independence as possible in your everyday life.
 He or she will be able to assess your home and daily routine then to recommend ways of adapting your home to avoid episodes of freezing, or overcome them if they occur.
 For example, moving furniture may widen narrow spaces that trigger freezing, or lines on the floor to step over in doorways may be helpful.
-They can also advise on techniques to reduce anxiety which can trigger freezing episodes, and on the most suitable footwear for you.
+They can also advise on techniques to reduce anxiety which can trigger freezing episodes.

 See also: Occupational Therapy.